lxman/Accounting101/README.md

 # Accounting101

-This project is intended for professional accountants and is based on double entry bookkeeping principles.
-Currently the beginnings of the database as well as the front end are in place.
-The UI will be built using DevExpress WPF MVVM components so to participate in development it will be necessary to have a license for them.
+So it's been some time since I have revisited this project and I've found that DevExpress has broken DI.
+Therefore the front end has been removed.
+I will be focusing on development of the accounting engine based on first principles that I have learned over my years in accounting projects.

-I have spent the last six years working on a commercial accounting product and one of my main goals here is to set up the design to overcome some poor decisions that were made in that product's design.
-I do not have any sort of NDA or Non-Compete in place so there are no covenant violations that I am aware of.
-Plus, this product will be based on completely different tech than that product.
+I have spent a number of years working on commercial accounting products and one of my main goals here is to avoid some poor decisions that were made in the design of those products.

+Some brief notes of some principles that I have learned:

+1. Without the proper concepts clearly set out before the first line of code is written, accounting is hard.

+2. The farther you go down the path of #1 without a clear understanding of the concepts, the harder it gets.

+3. Accounting is fractal.
+(Coastline measurement problem)

+4. Beginning to record balances with every transaction is the beginning of the death of your accounting system.

+5. P&L and Balance Sheets are the calculus of the accounting world.
+If your project cannot produce accurate and repeatable P&L and Balance Sheets, you are not doing accounting.
+All you are doing is adding and subtracting numbers.
+That is not accounting.